JAlcocerT/JAlcocerT/content/blog/selfhost-0925.md

 sudo apt install proton-vpn-gnome-desktop
 ```

+> Its recommended to do [p2p behind a VPN](https://jalcocert.github.io/JAlcocerT/how-to-torrent-with-a-raspberry) so that hackers can attack youe public IP address

 You know, just in case your cool site gets banned without a reason:

 ![LaLiga Cloudflare Unjustified Ban](/blog_img/selfh/HomeLab/laliga-cloudflare.png)